dynilib/dynibatch/docs/source/config_file.rst

 **features** content
 --------------------

-It is a list of block describing each features.
+It is a list of blocks describing each feature to compute for the user.
 TODO list them; in practice all the features in dynibatch.features.extractors

 Example: